US warns Pacific islands about Chinese bid for undersea cable project: sources

 SECURITY CONCERNS

-Although Huawei Marine is now majority owned by Shanghai-listed Hengtong Optic-Electric, part of Hengtong Group, Washington continues to warn Pacific nations against using it to provide critical infrastructure.
+Although Huawei Marine is now majority owned by Shanghai-listed Hengtong Optic-Electric Co Ltd, part of Hengtong Group, Washington continues to warn Pacific nations against using it to provide critical infrastructure.

 Huawei Technologies, a global telecom equipment maker, has been subjected to repeated rounds of US sanctions and allegations that its products could be used by Beijing for spying, a charge consistently denied by the Chinese company.